Loxrel/DiscordTrophiesWidget/README.md

 After that, at the top of the page click save and publish if you didn't.
 And install my project and python.
 Then go inside the folder WidgetDiscordGit and open this folder in a terminal.
 Then do the command **pip install -r requirements.txt** or **py -m pip install -r requirements.txt** depending on your version.

 Now open the file config.py and put the informations needed in it.
+So your **steam api key**, your **steam ID**, your **discord app ID**, your **discord user ID** and the **token of your bot**.
+You can also change de def update_idle(): in discordManage.py and change the value that will be displayed when no game is on so when it's in Idle mode.

+Now using a terminal opened in the folder WidgetDiscordGit, do **py .\main.py** or **python .\main.py** depending on your version.
+Everything should work fine and the Idle mode should be displayed instead of the the temporary one you had, so just launch a game and enjoy your trophies being displayed!